 Repetitive strain injury may be diagnosed when symptoms develop after a repetitive task and fade when the task is stopped.

-For repetitive strain injuries, there are several different treatment methods that can be used
+For repetitive strain injuries, there are several different treatment methods that can be used:

-Avoid the aggravating movements
+Avoiding the aggravating movements

-Brace or support
+Use a brace or support

 Joint mobilisation techniques